canaknesil/limon/README.md

 Limon is a high-level, dynamically typed, interpreted programming language that supports both imperative and functional programming paradigms.
-It is designed to be simple and powerfull at the same time.
+It is designed to be elegant, simple and powerful, without performance constraints.

 ### A Simple Example - Cons Cell